Linda-Njau/BudgetBuddyBackend/README.md

 # ![Logo of the project](./client/src/assets/logo_clear_background.png)

- A budgeting app for recording expenditures in different categories with an automated email system for overspending alerts.
+ A budgeting app designed to track expenses across various in categories with an automated email system for overspending alerts.

 ## Table of Contents
   - [Setup Guide](#setup-guide)